-MIKE FLOOD is a product that integrates the one-dimensional models MIKE URBAN (MOUSE), MIKE HYDRO River, MIKE 11 and the two-dimensional model MIKE 21 into a single, dynamically coupled modelling system.
+MIKE FLOOD is a product that integrates the one-dimensional models MIKE+ (Urban), MIKE HYDRO River, MIKE 11 and the two-dimensional model MIKE 21 or three-dimensional model MIKE 3 into a single, dynamically coupled modelling system.

-Using a coupled approach enables the best features of both the one -dimensional and the two dimensional models to be utilised, whilst at the same time avoiding many of the limitations of resolution and accuracy encountered when using MIKE HYDRO River, MIKE 11, MIKE URBAN (MOUSE engine) or MIKE 21 separately.
+Using a coupled approach enables the best features of both the one -dimensional and the two- or three-dimensional models to be utilised, whilst at the same time avoiding many of the limitations of resolution and accuracy encountered when using MIKE HYDRO River, MIKE 11, MIKE+ (MIKE1D engine), MIKE 21 or MIKE 3 separately.